Dr Muhammad Khalid

 I am actively looking for potential PhD students, please get in touch m.khalid@hull.ac.uk

-Muhammad Khalid is currently working as a Lecturer(Assistant Professor) in computer science at the school of computer science, University of Hull.
-Khalid is leading various modules (Digital Disruption and Innovation, Python programming, Fundamentals of Robotics), designing content, setting up assessments.
+Muhammad Khalid is currently working as a Lecturer(Assistant Professor) in the school of computer science, University of Hull.
 Before this, he worked Post-Doctoral Research Fellow at the University of Lincoln, Lincoln.
 He was responsible for assuring robot autonomy toward safety aspects in the project called MeSAPro.
 In this project, he ensured robotic safety through human-robot interaction for the robots used in the strawberry collection.
-Khalid completed my PhD from Northumbria University in 2020 on Autonomous parking in intelligent smart cities, where he was awarded a fully funded PhD studentship in 2017 under research development framework.
-He has also worked with Northumbria University as an Associate Lecturer/Lab Demonstrator for 3 years, where he delivered different courses at the undergraduate and postgraduate levels.
+Khalid has completed his PhD from Northumbria University in 2020 on Autonomous parking in intelligent smart cities, where he was awarded a fully funded PhD studentship in 2017 under research development framework.

 Recent outputs